Cigna/ibis/docs/setup_ibis.md

 - Unix like environment (Mac, Linux)

-- Python 2.7.4 + requirements.pip
+- Python 2.7.4+

+- requirements.pip (Is executed in IBIS one time setup)

 - graphviz dot (a yum install)